se-sic/coronet/README.md

         * Patch-stack analysis to link patches sent to mailing lists and upstream commits
     * Synchronicity information on commits (see also the parameter `synchronicity` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class)
         * Synchronous commits are commits that change a source-code artifact that has also been changed by another author within a reasonable time-window.
+    * Commit-interaction data (see also the parameter `commit.interactions` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class)
+        * Commit interactions represent data-flow interactions between two commits (i.e., there is a data flow between the changed source-code parts of the two commits).
     * Custom event timestamps, which have to be specified manually (see also the parameter `custom.event.timestamps.file` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class)